Ruth Dorman – Chief Executive

 Ruth Hart – Information Officer

-Ruth started working for Deafblind Scotland as a guide/communicator while at university studying Psychology in 2003.
-After her degree she completed the Diploma in Deafblind Studies and went on to run the Community Planning Involvement Project then worked in several other area of Deafblind Scotland.
+Ruth first worked for Deafblind Scotland as a guide/communicator, while at university studying Psychology in 2003.
+After university she completed the Diploma in Deafblind Studies and went on to run the Community Planning Involvement Project within Deafblind Scotland, and then worked in several other areas of the charity.

-As information officer, Ruth provides information for deafblind people in alternative formats and produces the members newsletter and e-newsletter, as well as updating the website, social media.
+As Information Officer, Ruth provides and responds to information requests and produces information for deafblind people in alternative formats.
+She produces the members newsletter and e-newsletter, as well as updating the website, social media and many other roles around the charity that help deafblind people access information and live as equal citizens within their communities.